 Locating missing people abroad is one of our principal occupations.
-Throughout its years of operations, we developed a unique approach that relies on intelligence investigation methods developed in the Israeli special forces and intelligence agencies.
+Throughout our years of operations, we developed a unique approach that relies on intelligence investigation methods developed in the Israeli special forces and intelligence agencies.
 Our Special Investigations Team, together with our Emergency Center and Global Assistance Network, combine field and intelligence investigation methods to locate and retrieve missing people as fast and as securely as possible.

 Kidnapping & Ransom

 Kidnapping, ransom, and extortion cases are highly sensitive situations with no room for error, requiring an immediate response and a highly experienced team.

 The head of MAGNUS's Kidnap & Negotiations division is a former combatant of an Israeli intelligence agency, with years of operational experience in the field.
 The division consists of 15 internationally based field operatives from different nationalities, all of which are former combatants of the major worldwide intelligence agencies.
 In addition to its team of experts, our network of strategic alliances can provide valuable assistance in times of need.